motine/sta/templates/default/docs/README.Drawing.md

 TODO add API docs / include header
 TODO don't forget the functions and constants in sketchbook and misc (e.g. WIDTH)!

+## Setup and draw

+the drawing will only be shown on the screen after `draw`.

 ## Sketching functions

 ![](funs.png)